Remote files

 Cache files

-As of Lume 1.17.4, files are automatically cached using the Web Cache API, so it's only requested the first time and then network access is no longer needed.
+Files are automatically cached using the Web Cache API, so they are requested only the first time and then network access is no longer needed.
 It's possible to disable the cache for a specific file by removing the cached response before the build.
 For example:

 // Open the cache of Lume's remote files